-The eligibility criteria for The Guild Awards was created through many discussions with various prominent voices within our theatrical community.
-These criteria intend to represent our specific theatrical landscape and incentivize growth for our artists and theater organizations alike!
+The eligibility criteria for The Guild Awards were created through many discussions with various prominent voices within our theatrical community.
+These criteria intend to represent our specific theatrical landscape and nurture growth for our artists and theater organizations alike!

 Theater Company/Production Eligibility Requirements

 - Theater Company must be located within a 50 mile radius of RDU Airport

 - Theater company must be a registered 501(c)3, fiscally sponsored organization, or a commercial entity

 - At least 50% of all elements are developed, contracted and produced specifically for a theater in the defined geographic boundaries *elements that are not produced specifically for submitted production are not eligible for awards consideration – i.e. set/costume rental packages

 - A production created by two or more Eligible Theatres, performed in one or more locations within the eligible geographic boundaries will be considered a Co-Production and judged as one production, with awards recognition for all the Eligible Theatres involved.

 - When two companies within the eligible geographic boundaries co-produce, but only one of the companies is an Eligible Theatre, the joint production must still meet the performance and single-location requirements, although either company’s performance location will be acceptable.
 But only the Eligible Theatre may be an awards recipient.